 And so an "equilateral triangle" is defined.
-But the very first proposition shows that what has that name exists.
-How does it show it?
-By presenting the logical steps that allow us to construct a figure that satisfies the definition.
-The definition of an equilateral triangle correctly describes something we can actually draw.
+But the very first proposition presents the logical steps that allow us to construct a figure that satisfies the definition.
+We can then say that an equilateral triangle has its mathematical existence.
+The definition of an equilateral triangle describes something we can actually witness and draw.

 A definition is reversible.
 That means that when the conditions of the definition are satisfied, then we may use that word.
 And conversely, if we use that word, that implies those conditions have been satisfied.
 A definition is equivalent to an if and only if sentence.

 How can we know when things are equal?
 That is one of the main questions of geometry.
 The definition (and existence) of a circle provides our first way of knowing that two straight lines could be equal.
 Because if we know that a figure is a circle, then we would know that any two radii are equal.
-(Definitions 15 and 17.)
+(Definition 16.)

 We have not formally defined a point, although Euclid does. ("A point is that which has no part."
 That is, it is indivisible.
-Most significantly, Euclid adds, "The extremities of a line are points.")
+Most significantly, Euclid adds, "The extremities of a line are points."
+Thus when a line exists—when it has been drawn, its endpoints also exist.)
 And we have not defined a "line," although again Euclid does. ("A line is length without breadth.")
-Euclid defines them because they are elementary objects of geometry, and their existence is assumed.
-(Postulate 1, however, guarantees the existence of a straight line.)
+Euclid defines them because they are rudimentary ideas in geometry.
 But since there is never occasion to prove that something is a point or a line, a definition of one is not logically required.

 Commentary on the Postulates

-We require that the figures of geometry -- the triangles, squares, circles -- be more than ideas.
-We must be able to draw them.
-The fact that we can draw a figure is what permits us to say that it exists.
-For, as we have noted in the Commentary on the Definitions, we may not assume that what we have called a "triangle" or a "circle" actually exists.
+We require that the figures of geometrythe triangles, squares, circlesbe more than mental objects.
+We must be able to draw them; to represent them in the physical world.
+The fact that we can draw a figure permits us to say not only that it exists as an idea.
+But it exists logically.

 The instruments of construction are straightedge and compass.
 Postulate 1, in effect, asks us to grant that what we draw with a straightedge is a straight line.
 Postulate 3 asks us to grant that the figure we draw with a compass is a circle.
 And so we will then have an actual figure that refers to the idea of a circle, rather than just the word "circle."